-Introduction to Greek I (NT 301) is a study of "Koine" Greek, the form of the Greek language used in the New Testament.
+Introduction to Greek (NT 301) is a study of "Koine" Greek, the form of the Greek language used in the New Testament.
 Basic Greek vocabulary and grammar will be taught and applied to the translation of selected New Testament texts.

-Introduction to Greek II (NT 302) is a thorough study of selected Greek passages from the New Testament.
-The class will focus on utilizing the forms, syntax and vocabulary gained in Greek Grammar I and II.
+Greek Exegesis (NT 302) is a thorough study of selected Greek passages from the New Testament.
+The class will focus on utilizing the forms, syntax and vocabulary gained in Introduction to Greek.
 Students will learn to read the New Testament and use the truths discovered in preaching, teaching and in personal spiritual formation.
-Pre-requisite: Introduction to Greek II.
+Pre-requisite: Introduction to Greek.